Chicago Truck Accident Lawyer

 Commercial trucks are large, heavy-duty vehicles that can cause significant harm to passenger cars.
 The drivers of these vehicles have a responsibility to adhere to state and federal regulations for hours of service, cargo loading, weight limits, and more.
 Unfortunately, some truck drivers commit dangerous acts on the road—leading to catastrophic accidents and severe injuries.

-If you are in a Chicago truck accident, trust the attorneys at Taxman, Pollock, Murray & Bekkerman, LLC to help.
-Our accident lawyers will work with you to hold the driver and his or her employer accountable for your injuries, recovering the compensation you deserve.
+If you are in an accident with a truck, trust the attorneys at Taxman, Pollock, Murray & Bekkerman, LLC to help.
+Our Chicago truck accident lawyers will work with you to hold the driver and his or her employer accountable for your injuries, recovering the compensation you deserve.
 Call us today at (312) 586-1700.

 Why Choose Us For Your Truck Accident Case

-- Our lawyers have developed a wide breadth of resources and a network of expert witnesses that we will leverage to strengthen your claim.
+• Our lawyers have developed a wide breadth of resources and a network of expert witnesses that we will leverage to strengthen your truck accident claim.

 Page Navigation: